-6. Economic Substance (17 NCAC 05F.0201 and 17 NCAC 05F.0202)
+6. Economic Substance (G.S. § 105-130.5A(g), 17 NCAC 05F.0201 and 17 NCAC 05F.0202)

-An intercompany transaction has economic substance if (i) the transaction, or a series of transactions of which the transaction is a part, has one or more reasonable business purposes other than State income tax benefits; and (ii) the transaction, or a series of transactions of which the transaction is a part, has economic effects beyond the creation of State income tax benefits.
+An intercompany transaction has economic substance if (i) the transaction, or the series of transactions of which the transaction is a part, has one or more reasonable business purposes other than State income tax benefits; and (ii) the transaction, or the series of transactions of which the transaction is a part, has economic effects beyond the creation of State income tax benefits.